srinathvrao/srinathvrao.github.io/_pages/about.md

 ---

 I make Android apps, and toast bread when bored.
-I solve [the rubik's cube](https://www.worldcubeassociation.org/persons/2015SRIN10) when I get frustrated.
+I solve [the rubik's cube](https://www.worldcubeassociation.org/persons/2015SRIN10) when I get frustrated with life.
 I do [codeforces](https://codeforces.com/profile/srinath2309) for fun.

 I love all things to do with Face Detection and Recognition, and Object Detection.

 Ongoing stuff
 ======
-Projects/courses I'm working on/doing right now:
+Stuff I'm doing right now:

 1. Facial Attendance Manager(FAM) - Building face recognition models.
 1. SSN MUN 2019 Website - on a flask server.